veraPDF/veraPDF.github.io/validation/pdfa-parts-2-and-3/index.md

 ### Requirement

->*Overprint mode (as set by the OPM value in an ExtGState dictionary) shall not be one (1) when an ICCBased CMYK colour space is used and when overprinting for stroke or fill or both is set to true.*
+>*Overprint mode (as set by the OPM value in an ExtGState dictionary) shall not be one (1) when an ICCBased CMYK colour space is used for stroke and overprinting for stroke is set to true, or when ICCBased CMYK colour space is used for fill and overprinting for fill is set to true, or both.*

 ### Error details